MasonMarc/ReadMe-Gen/utils/readme.md

-# ReadMe Gen
+# ReadMe Generator

   # Descriptions

-  readme generator made in nodejs using npm and inquirer to prompt user
+  ReadMe generator made with js using nodejs and npm with inquirer to allow for user entered info to make a readme

   # Table of Contents